Covariant cosmography in the presence of local structures: comparing exact solutions and perturbation theory: Introduction

 The first challenge was tackled by introducing the expansion rate fluctuation field $\eta$ \cite{kalbouneh_marinoni_bel_2023, Kalbouneh:2024}.
 This observable is only sensitive to the angular structure of the fluctuating component in the redshift vs. luminosity distance relation and its possible evolution with redshift.
 It is only in the presence of angular anisotropies of the luminosity distance, at a given redshift, that $\eta$ deviates from zero.
 As a scalar, Gaussian indicator, $\eta$ presents several statistical advantages and it lends itself quite readily to a decomposition on a spherical harmonic basis, facilitating straightforward signal interpretation.
 The additional advantage is that, being a local observable, independent from the assumption of a uniform cosmic background, any potential systematic errors in measurements of the luminosity distances as a function of redshift, such as Malmquist bias, do not affect the signal of $\eta$.

 The second challenge lies in generalizing the concept of the cosmic expansion rate to account for what "expansion" means for an arbitrary observer in a general spacetime.
 This idea dates back to the seminal work \cite{kristian_sachs_1966} where possibly non-standard (i.e. anisotropic) expansion rate histories were explored through the tensorial expansion of the luminosity distance with respect to redshift.
-This approach, refined and extended in subsequent studies \cite{MacCallum_Ellis_1970,ellis_2009,ellis_1983,ellis85, Hasse:1999,Clarkson_theses_2000,clarkson_maartens_2010,Umeh:2013,heinesen_2021, Maartens:2023tib, Kalbouneh:2024yjj} yields the covariant cosmographic parameters, $\mathbb{H}(\textbf{n})$ (Hubble), $\mathbb{Q}(\textbf{n})$ (deceleration), $\mathbb{J}(\textbf{n})$ (jerk), $\mathbb{R}(\textbf{n})$ (curvature) and $\mathbb{S}(\textbf{n})$ (snap).
-These parameters are functions dependent on the line-of-sight direction $(\textbf{n})$ and characterize the geometry around the observer, and at the same time, they are related to the expansion terms of the luminosity distance as a function of redshift which makes them observable.
-Although they are in principle undetermined (no particular gravitational theory is assumed in this approach), they have a finite number of spherical harmonic components.
-Consequently, the covariant cosmographic parameters can be estimated by fitting a limited subset of their multipoles to the data.
-This approach has been shown to provide unbiased results, as demonstrated both analytically \cite{Kalbouneh:2024} and through simulations \cite{Adamek:2024hme}.
+This approach, refined and extended in subsequent studies \cite{MacCallum_Ellis_1970,ellis_2009,ellis_1983,ellis85, Hasse:1999,Clarkson_theses_2000,clarkson_maartens_2010,Umeh:2013,heinesen_2021, Maartens:2023tib, Kalbouneh:2024yjj} yields the covariant cosmographic (CC) parameters, $\mathbb{H}(\textbf{n})$ (Hubble), $\mathbb{Q}(\textbf{n})$ (deceleration), $\mathbb{J}(\textbf{n})$ (jerk), $\mathbb{R}(\textbf{n})$ (curvature) and $\mathbb{S}(\textbf{n})$ (snap).
+These parameters depend on the line-of-sight direction $(\textbf{n})$ and characterize the geometry around the observer.
+At the same time, they are related to the expansion coefficients of the luminosity distance as a function of redshift, which renders them observable.
+They therefore provide a fully model-independent framework for interpreting cosmic expansion around an observer, without requiring any specific metric or dynamical theory of gravity for their estimation.
+Although they are in principle functional degrees of freedom, they have a finite number of spherical harmonic components.
+Consequently, the CC parameters can be estimated by fitting a limited subset of their multipoles to the data.
+This significant operational advantage is counterbalanced by the fact that modeling the distance–redshift relation over a broad redshift range within covariant cosmography requires an effective description of the cosmic matter field as a coarse-grained, sufficiently smooth, pressure-free fluid (“dust”).
+As a result, covariant cosmography provides an idealized description that can be attained only by analyzing data on sufficiently large scales, after neglecting sparse and noisy local data in the observer’s surroundings, as argued by \cite{paper5}.
+This effective approach has been shown to provide unbiased results, as demonstrated both analytically \cite{Kalbouneh:2024} and through simulations \cite{Adamek:2024hme}.